UQUKO/FoodDelivery/README.md

 * WeatherDataService: Provides weather data for calculating delivery fees based on city.
 * Linn: Represents a city for delivery.
 * Calculator: Performs the calculation of delivery fees based on city and vehicle type.

+# Home Controller Documentation
+The Home Controller is responsible for handling requests related to the home page.

+## Endpoints
+### Home Page
+* URL: /
+* Method: GET
+* Description: Retrieves the home page.
+* Response: Returns the index.html page.
+## Usage
+Make a GET request to / to access the home page.
+The controller will return the index.html page.
+## Dependencies
+Spring Framework: Provides the @Controller and @GetMapping annotations for defining controller endpoints.